Detuning Properties of RF Phase Modulation in an Electron Storage Ring: Summary

-To consider the beam dynamics of the phase modulation in-depth, we have performed the simulation based on the macro-particle tracking method.
-By considering the equations of motion for the longitudinal motion of the electrons with the effect of the rf phase modulation and the transient beam loading effect inside the rf accelerating cavities, we have calculated the behaviour of the electron distribution of the longitudinal phase space.
-From the results, we have delivered the detuning property of the bunch lengthening, which showed that the detuning curve has the asymmetric aspect around the central peak, which agrees with the theoretical result.
-Besides, we have considered the effect of the modulation amplitude and the beam current on the detuning property of the bunch lengthening.
-The results showed that the overexcitation could cause negative detuning for the detuning property of the bunch lengthening due to the non-linear property of the longitudinal motion of the electron, and the phase modulation can function at the higher beam current condition due to the transient beam loading effect.
+To consider the beam dynamics of phase modulation in depth, we performed a simulation based on the macro-particle tracking method.
+By considering the equation of motion for the longitudinal motion of electrons, including the effects of RF phase modulation and beam loading inside the RF accelerating cavities, we calculated the behavior of the electron distribution in longitudinal phase space.
+From the results, we derived the detuning property of bunch lengthening using the detuning curves and verified the agreement of the detuning curve width with the experimental results.
+The simulation results showed a negative detuning characteristic, which corresponded to the experimental results.
+The results of bunch elongation from the simulation agreed with the theoretical evaluations with simplification.
+The experiments and the simulation results showed that the beam loading effect occurring in the RF accelerating cavity impacts bunch lengthening due to phase modulation.
+However, the effect was not remarkable in the case of the KARA storage ring.